-Mrs. Sweety Reniwal retires by rotation in the ensuing 35th Annual General Meeting of the Company.
-Details of the said Director retiring by rotation form part of the Notice of the said AGM.
+Mrs. Unnati Reniwal retires by rotation in the ensuing 42nd Annual General Meeting of the Company.
+Details of Directors retiring or being appointed/ re-appointed form part of the Notice of the said AGM.

 The important and key decisions are taken after due discussion and deliberation with the Board and it is ensured that the relevant information prescribed to be provided under the SEBI Listing Regulations alongwith such other information, as may be deemed necessary for effective decision making, is presented to the Board.